microsoft/thrifty/README.md

 ## Kotlin Support

-As of version 1.0.0-RC1, Thrifty supports generated Kotlin code that is (almost) as small as its Java counterpart.
+Thrifty supports generated Kotlin code that is (almost) as small as its Java counterpart.
 Instead of classes with final fields, Thrifty Kotlin structs are represented as `data class` structures whose members are annotated as `@JvmField`.
 This produces classes which, when compiled, are nearly as small as their Java counterparts; the `Query` class above looks like this in Kotlin:

 ```kotlin
 data class Query(